Ayomide-Oyeneye/2nd-Semester-Altschoolv2-Exam/src/README.md

 1. Custom Counter Hook ;
    The custom counter hook, useCounter.js, provides the following functions:

-- Increment the counter (increases the number value)
+- Increment the counter (increases the number value by 1)
-- Decrement the counter (decreases the number value)
+- Decrement the counter (decreases the number value by 1)
 - Reset the counter (reset the number value to 0)
-- Set a specific value for the counter
+- Set a specific value for the counter to 10
 - 404 Page
 - Error boundary testing